 Andrew Waugh was a British Army Officer and Surveyor General of India who served under Sir George Everest.
 He was willing to give a different name to the mountain because he wanted to preserve the local name.
 On the other side, every mountain has its local name (e.g. Annapurna, Dhaulagiri).
 So, he decided to name it after his superior.

 After Sir Waugh’s decision, there was an argument going on about the name.
-Everest himself and the Royal Geographical Society deny the name cause it was hard to pronounce for Indian natives and could not be written in Hindi.
+Everest himself and the Royal Geographical Society denied the name cause it was hard to pronounce for Indian natives and could not be written in Hindi.

 Sir Waugh even proposed a name after the refusal.
 In 1865, The Royal Geographical Society officially accepted the name of the highest peak in the world as ‘Mount Everest’.